TawhidFirst/blog/content/en/post/the-request-for-invocation-to-the-dead/index.md

 ---
-title: The request for invocation to the dead, innovation or Shirk ?
+title: The request for invocation to the dead, innovation or Shirk?
 description: Details on this question that touches on belief
 image: the-request-for-invocation-to-the-dead.jpg
 draft: False